André Carson: Financial services

+Carson has voiced his support for legislation creating the Consumer Finance Protection Agency and monitoring systemic risk in the financial sector.

+In February 2025, he introduced the Taxpayer Data Protection Act, which would prevent individuals without lawful authorization from accessing the payment system of the Department of the Treasury.

 Education

 Carson has stated his support for programs that improve teacher education and training, improve aging school infrastructure and increase access to affordable, secondary education.

 Carson is the author of H.R.
 3147, the Young Adults Financial Literacy Act, which was introduced on July 9, 2009.
 This legislation would establish a grant program to fund partnerships between educational institutions aimed at providing financial literacy education to young adults and families.

-On September 17, 2009, Carson voted to pass H.R.
-3221, the Student Aid and Fiscal Responsibility Act, which will invest in the Pell Grant program and other student financial aid programs to make college more affordable.
+On September 17, 2009, Carson voted for H.R.
+3221, the Student Aid and Fiscal Responsibility Act, which would fully fund the Pell Grant program and increase other student financial aid programs to make college more affordable.

 Carson made a speech to an Islamic group that resulted in criticism from groups when he stated that American public schools should be modeled on Islamic madrassas.
 He granted an interview to reporter Mary Beth Schneider of The Indianapolis Star in which he maintained his remarks had been taken out of context.
 On the same date, he issued a press release clarifying his position that no "particular faith should be the foundation of our public schools."

 Energy and environment

 Carson has supported investment in the development of new technologies to reduce American dependence on foreign oil, create new jobs and begin to mitigate fossil fuels' adverse environmental effects.
 He has opposed legislation to increase offshore drilling for oil or natural gas, instead promoting use of solar, wind, biofuel, biomass, and other renewable fuels.

-On June 26, 2009, Carson voted to pass H.R.
+On June 26, 2009, Carson voted for H.R.
 2454, the American Clean Energy and Security Act, which seeks to comprehensively address the effects of climate change by funding development of alternative energy technologies and implementing a cap and trade system.

-Financial services

-Carson has been a member of the House Committee on Financial Services since taking office in 2008.

-Carson voted to pass legislation enacting the Troubled Asset Relief Program on October 3, 2008.
-He has also voted to pass legislation increasing oversight over the Troubled Asset Relief Program, limiting executive pay, reforming subprime mortgage markets and regulating the financial industry.